huggingface/blog/deep-rl-intro.md

 And don't forget to share with your friends who want to learn 🤗 !

+Finally, we want **to improve and update the course iteratively with your feedback**.
+If you have some, please fill this form 👉 https://forms.gle/3HgA7bEHwAmmLfwh9

 ### Keep learning, stay awesome,
 </body>
 </html>